kimmobrunfeldt/progressbar.js/README.md

         // actual progress path.
         // Default: same as strokeWidth
         trailWidth: 0.8,

+        // Inline CSS styles for the created SVG element
+        // Set null to disable all default styles.
+        // You can disable individual defaults by setting them to `null`.
+        svgStyle: {
+            display: 'block',

+            // Important: make sure that your container has same
+            // aspect ratio as the SVG canvas.
+See SVG canvas sizes above.
+            width: '100%'
+        },

         // Text options.
 Text element is a <p> element appended to container
         // You can add CSS rules for the text element with the className